-Two more bombs sent to former Vice President Biden, actor De Niro
+Two more bombs sent to former U.S. Vice President Biden, actor De Niro

-WASHINGTON/NEW YORK (Reuters) - Two more suspected bombs were found in New York City and Delaware on Thursday morning as a manhunt intensified for a serial bomber who targeted high-profile Democrats and CNN, less than two weeks ahead of elections that could alter the U.S. political landscape.
+WASHINGTON/NEW YORK (Reuters) - Authorities discovered another wave of suspicious packages on Thursday targeting high-profile Democrats and critics of U.S. President Donald Trump as a manhunt intensified for a serial bomber less than two weeks ahead of elections.

-Police said a device in New York City was similar to the other bombs and was addressed to actor Robert De Niro, who hurled an obscenity at President Donald Trump at the Tony Awards last June.

-Police found a ninth suspicious package that was addressed to former Vice President Joe Biden at a mail facility in New Castle County, Delaware, CBS News reported, citing federal authorities.

 None of the nine devices went off and no injuries were reported, but some top Democrats called the threats a symptom of a coarsening brand of political rhetoric promoted by Trump, who also condemned the acts.